aryanjoshi7/InventoryCrudApp/README.md

 # InventoryCrudApp

-This is a CRUD implementation of inventory of a Grocery Store built using Python, Flask, and a SQLite databse.
+This is a CRUD implementation of an inventory management system of a Grocery Store.
+This application is built using Python, Flask, and a SQLite databse.
 Additionally, I implemented undo delete and deletion comment features.

 After launching the application and visiting the home page ...